Massachusetts court rules au pairs fall under domestic employment law

 What host families need to know about taxes and payroll

-Host families in Massachusetts are scrambling from last week’s ruling from the U.S. Court of Appeals for the First Circuit.
+Host families in Massachusetts should be aware of a ruling from the U.S. Court of Appeals for the First Circuit.
 The Court ruled that the MA Domestic Workers’ Bill of Rights (DWBOR) and other state labor laws apply to au pairs.
 Families that host au pairs under the federally-regulated au pair cultural exchange program will still find the program to be one of the most – if not the most – affordable forms of child care.
 But, the new ruling will likely raise the cost for most host families and create some new compliance obligations.

 Key financial changes for families with au pairs

 There are two important wage and hour law protections that will impact most host families.
 First, state minimum wage now applies to au pairs.
 Prior to the ruling, most families paid their au pair the State Department’s minimum stipend amount of $195.75 per week (plus meals and lodging).
 Now, the Massachusetts minimum wage ($13.50 per hour in 2021) will apply to au pairs and families must track every hour they work to comply with the law.
 Families can decrease the number of hours their au pair works, but they still have to comply with the federal minimum stipend threshold of $195.75 per week, which amounts to just under 15 hours worked per week at the minimum wage rate.